Supporting children's communication

 There are lots of things you can do to encourage your child at this stage:

-The following resources can help you to support your child's development:
+The following resources can help you to support your child's speech and language development: